p2slugs/innovationproject/README.md

 ## Big Tickets
 ### Login Session
-Users can login to the website via the sign in page.
+Users can become premium members and login to the website via the sign in page.
 Fill in information for each field in order to have your data stored.
+The preferences you put in can influence the ingredients you see later.
 The ticket can be found [here](https://github.com/orgs/p2slugs/projects/1#card-53870964) in the scrum board.

 [See Code](https://github.com/p2slugs/recipebox/tree/main/views/pythondb), [See Form](https://github.com/p2slugs/recipebox/blob/main/templates/form.html)